Helvig of Holstein: Modern research

 The tomb of Magnus Ladulås in Riddarholmen Church was investigated between 1914 and 1920.
 During this investigation, two female skeletons were found and were initially identified as Queen Helvig and her daughter Rikissa.
 However, modern analyses have since revealed discrepancies in these identifications.
-Radiocarbon dating of the remains conducted in 2011 determined that the skeletons dated from the 15th and early 16th centuries, ruling out the possibility of them being the Queen and her daughter.
-The remains belong to individuals from a later era and are likely not related to Magnus Ladulås or his immediate family.
+Radiocarbon dating of the remains conducted in 2011 determined that the skeletons dated from the 15th and early 16th centuries, and are likely not related to Magnus Ladulås or his immediate family.
 The burial sites of Queen Helvig and Rikissa remain unknown.

 Name

 Her name is found in few contemporary sources.
 In Erikskrönikan, which was probably written in 1320s, her name is spelled helewigh (in Old Swedish).
 The name variant with a middle vowel may have been chosen for poetic reasons.
 In the documents that have survived, her name is consistently written in Latin as Heluighis.
 In German, her name is usually given as Heilwig, which was also the name of her grandmother Heilwig of Lippe.

 In some modern texts, her name is spelled Hedwig or Hedvig.
 This has been attributed to the influence of a namesake (in German), the daughter of Gerhard VI and the mother of Christian I, who came to be known in Swedish as Hedvig of Holstein (Hedevig).